 Re-offending costs the public purse over £15 billion every year.
 Investing in charities and enterprises who share our mission means we can help create more employment opportunities, and demonstrate to the public and employers the untapped potential of people who have broken the cycle of re-offending and addiction.

 We encourage you to apply as soon as possible, as we review applications on a continuous basis.
-We will provide feedback on your Expression of Interest to the Fund within 12 working days.
+We will provide feedback on your Expression of Interest to the Fund within 14 working days.
 (Please see the steps to Apply).
-The fund is planning to be open for new applications until 2020, provided that is has not been committed its capital before then.
+The fund is planning to be open for new applications until 2020, provided that is has not committed all its capital before then.
 All updates will be posted on this website.

 - Clear and tested growth forecasts and cash flow projections